-The informed consent process involves three key features:

-- 1. disclosing to potential research subjects information that a reasonable person would want to have to make an informed decision; - 2. facilitating the understanding of what has been disclosed; and - 3. promoting the voluntariness of the decision about whether or not to participate in the research.
-Ways to promote voluntariness include allowing sufficient time for potential subjects to consider whether or not they want to participate, assigning study staff other than the principal investigator to conduct the informed consent discussion in an unhurried manner and to assure any study personnel obtaining consent are adequately trained to do so.

-Informed consent is an ongoing communication process between the investigator and subject, beginning with the initial approach of an investigator to the potential subject (e.g., through a flyer, brochure, or any advertisement regarding the research study) and continuing until the completion of the research study.
-The consent document is not a substitute for discussion among investigators and research subjects.

-A description of the proposed informed consent procedure and written form is submitted as part of the IRB application prior to initiation of research.

-The following process related questions are addressed in the IRB Study Application, review of which is conducted by the IRB:

-- qualifications (including names and role on the study) of the study team members.
-Only study team members listed on the IRB application form may conduct or be part of the informed consent process. - description of the setting to ensure that it allows for privacy and confidentiality; - provisions to assess subject's understanding of the research and their participation; - procedures for obtaining consent for non-English speakers to assure that the information given to the subject or representative is in a language understandable to them; - description of any potential waiting period between providing information about the research to obtaining the documented informed consent and assures that subjects are given adequate time to consider participation; - · description of subject withdrawal procedures.

-In giving informed consent, subjects may not waive or appear to waive any of their legal rights, or release or appear to release the investigator, the sponsor, the entity or agents thereof from liability for negligence.
+- The informed consent process involves three key features: - 1. disclosing to potential research subjects' information that a reasonable person would want to have to make an informed decision; - 2. facilitating the understanding of what has been disclosed; and - 3. promoting the voluntariness of the decision about whether or not to participate in the research.
+Ways to promote voluntariness include allowing sufficient time for potential subjects to consider whether or not they want to participate, assigning study staff other than the principal investigator to conduct the informed consent discussion in an unhurried manner and to assure any study personnel obtaining consent are adequately trained to do so. - Informed consent is an ongoing communication process between the investigator and subject, beginning with the initial approach of an investigator to the potential subject (e.g., through a flyer, brochure, or any advertisement regarding the research study) and continuing until the completion of the research study.
+The consent document is not a substitute for discussion among investigators and research subjects. - A description of the proposed informed consent procedure and written form is submitted as part of the IRB application prior to initiation of research. - The following process related questions are addressed in the IRB Study Application, review of which is conducted by the IRB: - qualifications (including names and role on the study) of the study team members.
+Only study team members listed on the IRB application form may conduct or be part of the informed consent process. - description of the setting to ensure that it allows for privacy and confidentiality; - provisions to assess subject's understanding of the research and their participation; - procedures for obtaining consent for non-English speakers to assure that the information given to the subject or representative is in a language understandable to them; - description of any potential waiting period between providing information about the research to obtaining the documented informed consent and assures that subjects are given adequate time to consider participation; - description of subject withdrawal procedures. - In giving informed consent, subjects may not waive or appear to waive any of their legal rights, or release or appear to release the investigator, the sponsor, the entity or agents thereof from liability for negligence.

+2.11.2.1 Remote Consent

+Investigators who wish to utilize remote consent, or electronic consent (eConsent), methods should contact the local IRB Administrator and the Compliance Officer for details on specific requirements.
+These requests will be reviewed on a case-by-case basis.
+Regulation requirements for obtaining informed consent must be met.
+Investigators should not obtain consent electronically unless this has been included in the approved IRB application.